Book Review: History Of The Fabian Society

 When the Liberal Party was crushed at the election of 1895 we thought that its end had come in England as it has in other countries.
 Conservatism is intelligible: Socialism we regarded as entirely reasonable.
 Between the two there seemed to be no logical resting place.
 We had discovered long ago that the working classes were not going to rush into Socialism, but they appeared to be and were in fact growing up to it.
 The Liberalism of the decade 1895-1905 had measures in its programme, such as Irish Home Rule, but it had no policy, and it seemed incredible then, as it seems astonishing now, that a party with so little to offer could sweep the country, as it was swept by the Liberals in 1906.

-Tell me this doesn’t sound like a leftist journalist on Twitter talking about the Democrats, but promising that the “progressive moment” is just around the corner.
+Tell me this doesn’t sound like a leftist journalist on Twitter talking about the Democrats while promising that the “progressive moment” is just around the corner.
 I notice the Fabian Society is still around and that their motto is “The future of the Left since 1884”.
 It sounds weird to me.
 Maybe a little too reminiscent of the claim that “fusion power is the future, and always will be”.
 The Fabians named themselves after a guy who was famous for his patience, but surely even they have to be getting a little bit tired.

 Your reflections on the evolution of socialism are fascinating, and something I really wish I could get… where, anywhere at all.